a little quality time with your wrinkly bean bag

 my balls?

-Our goal is to build a community that helps spread awareness, as well as creating a safe space for people affected by testicular cancer.
+Our project started as three blokes, who were passionate about other blokes touching their balls, with the goal of building a community that helps spread awareness as well as creating a safe space for people affected by testicular cancer.
+We did so, because we know first-hand how alone you can feel.

 We want you to know your nuts, touch your balls and have